Equivariant operational Chow rings of T-linear schemes: Rational equivariant Chow cohomology of spherical varieties

 Now we record a few notions and results from \cite[Section 7]{bri:eqchow} needed in our task.
 A subtorus $H\subset T$ is called {\em regular} if its centralizer $C_G(H)$ is equal to $T$; otherwise $H$ is called {\em singular}.
 A subtorus of codimension one is singular if and only if it is the kernel of some positive root $\alpha$.
 In this case, $\alpha$ is unique and the group $C_G(H)$ is the product of $H$ with a subgroup $\Gamma$ isomorphic to $SL_2$ or $PSL_2$.
 Furthermore, if $X$ is a $G$-variety, then $X^H$ inherits an action of $C_G(H)/H$, a quotient of $\Gamma$.

 \begin{prop}[ {\cite[Proposition 7.1]{bri:eqchow}}] Let $X$ be a spherical $G$-variety.
 Let $H\subset T$ be a subtorus of codimension one.
 Then each irreducible component of $X^{H}$ is a spherical $C_G(H)$-variety.
-Moreover, \begin{enumerate} \item If $H$ is regular, then $X^{H}$ is at most one-dimensional. \item If $H$ is singular, then $X^{H}$ is at most two-dimensional.
-If moreover $X$ is complete and smooth, then any two-dimensional connected component of $X^{H}$ is (up to a finite, purely inseparable equivariant morphism) either a rational ruled surface

-where $C_G(H)$ acts through the natural action of $SL_2$, or the projective plane where $C_G(H)$ acts through the projectivization of a non-trivial $SL_2$-module of dimension three. $\square$ \end{enumerate} \end{prop}
+Moreover, \begin{enumerate}[(i)] \item If $H$ is regular, then $X^{H}$ is at most one-dimensional. \item If $H$ is singular, then $X^{H}$ is at most two-dimensional.
+If moreover $X$ is complete and smooth, then any two-dimensional connected component of $X^{H}$ is (up to a finite, purely inseparable equivariant morphism) either a rational ruled surface $ \mathbb{F}_n=\P(\mathcal{O}_{\P^1}\oplus \mathcal{O}_{\P^1}(n)), $ where $C_G(H)$ acts through the natural action of $SL_2$, or the projective plane, where $C_G(H)$ acts through the projectivization of a non-trivial $SL_2$-module of dimension three. $\square$ \end{enumerate} \end{prop}

 For later use, we record Brion's presentation of the rational equivariant Chow rings of nonsingular ruled surfaces.
 We follow closely the notation and conventions of \cite[Section 7]{bri:eqchow}.
 Let $D$ be the torus of diagonal matrices in $SL_2$, and let $\alpha$ be the character of $D$ given by